gvwilson/sensibleadventures/coriandel/coriandel.md

 "I won't," I promised.
 I started to withdraw my hand, but Shau Sheu squeezed it.

 "Oh.
 Oh, yes, of course," I said, flustered.
 I slipped the papers I had taken from my brother-by-marriage's desk out of my sleeve and handed them to her.
 "Are these the ones you wanted?"

-Shau Sheu scanned them quickly.
+She scanned them quickly.
 "Yes.
 Yes, these are exactly the ones.
 Thank you.
 Thank you so much."
 The letters and invoices disappeared into her own sleeve.
 "Now, shall we join the others?"

 Shau Sheu led me downstairs.
-I didn't see her pass the papers to her houseman as he bowed us into her front courtyard, but when I left an hour later, he passed them back to me while Rojyar was wrestling with the parasol.
+I didn't see her pass the papers to her houseman as he bowed us into her front courtyard, but when I left an hour later, he slipped them back to me while Rojyar was wrestling with the parasol.
 I tried very hard not to think about them as I walked briskly home.
-I had practiced that almost as much as I had made Sehdie practice her diction.
+I had practiced *that* almost as much as I had practiced not thinking about Ishad.

 I waited patiently for Shau Sheu to send word.
 Two days passed, then a third.
-I busied myself overseeing the cook, correcting Sehdie's posture, and chasing after the housekeeper to tell her yes, even the corners of the upstairs steps need to be swept.
-Honestly, a whole family of skiddlers could have hidden in the dust she left behind.
+I busied myself overseeing the cook, correcting Sehdie's diction and posture, and chasing after the housekeeper to tell her yes, even the corners of the upstairs steps need to be swept.
+Honestly, a whole family of skiddlers could have hidden in the dust that woman left behind.

 "Would you please stop fussing!" my brother-by-marriage barked at me that evening.
 "You're driving me mad with your to and fro."
 We were at